Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 - VAT registration number, if any, of your customer, prefixed by their country identifier

-Credit notes must show the same information as the original invoices where your supply was made to a customer in another EU member state.
+Credit notes must show the same information as the original invoices where your supply was made to a customer in an EU member state.

-4.13 Transmitting electronic invoices to countries outside the EU member
+4.13 Transmitting electronic invoices to countries outside the UK or an EU member

 You may transmit invoices and credit notes electronically to third countries (that is, countries which are not member states of the EU), provided you have confirmed that this is acceptable with that country’s tax authorities.